nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: An event with name `Event 1` and venue `Function Room` is present in the list.
       List all `Event`s with `list` after each test case.

-   2. Test case: `edit -e Event 1 -name Event 1 -t 2024-10-25 16:00 -v Billards Room -u HIGH`
+   2. Test case: `edit -e Event 1 -name Event 1 -t 2024-10-25 16:00 -v Billiards Room -u HIGH`
-      Expected: The venue for `Event 1` is changed to `Billards Room`.
+      Expected: The venue for `Event 1` is changed to `Billiards Room`.
 A success message is shown.

 ### Editing a participant